yojoots/libbitcoin-system-wiki/Glossary.md

 The rate of [Hashing](#hash).
 #### Apparent Hash Power
 The fraction of [Blocks](#block) in a [Chain](#chain) [Segment](#segment).
+> Public estimates of miner hash power are based on this.
 #### Majority Hash Power
 A subset of [Miners](#miner) with sufficient [Hash Power](#hash-power) to execute a sustained [Attack](#attack).
 > 51% is a common approximation of sufficient power.